sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 Now that we have the output files from the different MCMC runs in an organised file structure, we are ready to check the chains for convergence!

 We are going to run the R script [`MCMC_diagnostics_posterior.R`](scripts/MCMC_diagnostics_posterior.R) and follow the detailed step-by-step instructions detailed in the script, which are essentially the same ones used when analysing the chains when sampling from the prior.

+> [!NOTE]
+>
+> Please note that you will only have the `mcmc.txt` files if (i) you have run the analyses following our guidelines or (ii) you have downloaded [the archive we stored at the University of Bristol data repository (~71Gb)](https://data.bris.ac.uk/datasets/405xnm7ei36d2cj65nrirg3ip/LUCAdivtimes.zip).
+If the latter, please make sure you follow the instructions in the [main `README.md` file of this repository with regards to how to store them following our file structure](../../../../README.md#paml-analyses).
+Once you have the `mcmc.txt` files, you will be able to run the R script aforementioned!

 Given that no problems have been found with any of the chains we ran, we are ready to concatenate the parameter values sampled across the 16 independent chains we ran:

 ```sh
 # Run from `01_MCMCtree/scripts`